 Speed plays a factor in survival rates for pedestrians.
 If a vehicle traveling 20 miles per hour or slower crashes into a pedestrian, that pedestrian has a 95 percent survival rate.
 However the survival rate decreases dramatically as speeds increase.
-For example a vehicle traveling at 30 miles per hour hitting a pedestrian-the pedestrian only has a survival rate of 55 percent.
-The survival rate drops to 15 percent if the vehicle speed is 40 miles per hour.
+For example, the survival rate for a pedestrian who was hit by a vehicle traveling 40 miles per hour drops to only 15 percent.

-The map below depicts all of the crashes that have occurred in Appleton from 2002 through 2012 and highlights bicycle or pedestrian crashes, severe injury crashes and fatal crashes.
+The map below depicts all of the crashes that have occurred in Madison from 2002 through 2012, highlighting bicycle or pedestrian crashes, severe injury crashes and fatal crashes.
 There have been several bicycle or pedestrian crashes near the schools in the past ten years.
-It also depicts all other crashes-those that are less serious, which make up the majority of the crashes in the City of Appleton.
+It also depicts all other crashes, including those that are less serious, which make up the majority of the crashes in the City of Madison.